DIY do it yourself

 How to make an anvil from an old piece of rail

-We sharpen the horn on a round cone, first with a grinder, and then on the grinder.
-On it we grind and the base of the anvil.
+We sharpen the horn into a round cone, first with a grinder, and then with a grinder.
+We also grind the base of the anvil on it.

 How to make an anvil from an old piece of rail